-The New England Fishery Management Council has begun work on an action to consider revisions to the Habitat Management Area on the Northern Edge of Georges Bank.
+The New England Fishery Management Council is developing an action to consider revisions to the Habitat Management Area on the Northern Edge of Georges Bank.
 The Council prioritized this work in December 2022 when it established 2023 priorities.
 On April 18, 2023, the Council approved the goal and objectives for this work and initiated a joint habitat-scallop framework action.
+On April 16, 2024, the Council approved two spatial concepts for further development as scallop access areas.

 The fishing gear restrictions associated with the Habitat Management Area on the Northern Edge are intended to minimize the impacts of fishing on essential fish habitats (EFH) for numerous species.
 As such, this framework would amend each of the New England Council’s fishery management plans (FMPs) that have a connection to the Habitat Management Area in terms of designated EFH.
 The affiliated FMPs include scallops, groundfish, herring, monkfish, and skates.